+Objectives

-Objectives The sub-fund's objective is to offer its shareholders superior long-term capital gains.
-This objective will be pursued by investing the sub-fund's assets primarily in fixed income instruments, as well as cash or other monetary instruments and derivatives, without geographical limitation and without sectorial restrictions.
-The sub-fund will invest in a diversified portfolio.
-Risk score To enable you, as a potential investor, to correctly assess the risk of this investment, you can consult the risk score.
+The sub-fund's objective is to offer its shareholders long-term capital gains.
+This objective will be pursued by investing the sub-fund's assets in equities and fixed income instruments, as well as cash or similar instruments, without geographical limitation, but with a focus on emerging economies, and without sector or currency restrictions.
+The sub-fund will primarily focus on companies that are based in emerging economies.
+However, international companies that have a significant or growing share of their activities in said emerging economies may also qualify for investment by the sub-fund.

+Risk score

+To enable you, as a potential investor, to correctly assess the risk of this investment, vou can consult the risk score.
 However, the risk category has been determined based on simulated data and may not be a reliable indication of the future risk profile.

+Yearly custody fee

+Frequency of net asset value